Armita84/Hi-Doctor-Dataset---Persian-/README.md

 Suitable for different NLP tasks such as Automatic Tagging (Multi-labeling), Inline Question Answering, Text Summarization, NER, and so on.
 (Dataset is not Cleaned)

-For more details and upcoming notebooks for this dataset, please check the below link:
+For more details and downloading this dataset, please check the below link:

 https://www.kaggle.com/datasets/armitaraz/hi-doctor-persian-blogs-dataset

+or use the below API cpmmand in your notebook:

+kaggle datasets download -d armitaraz/digikala-mag-20k-data